 Do you possess and have you highlighted a better than average track record, a pilot study or evidence of preliminary results?

 Does your project have integrity?
-(No plagiarism, exaggerated claims, overlap or 'double dipping', selective referencing)
+(No plagiarism, exaggerated claims, overlap, selective referencing)

 Does your application carefully adhere to the guidelines, rules, format (margins, font size) and the funding objectives of the scheme?

 Is the presentation of your proposal sound?
 Have you used short paragraphs, frequent headings, and clear diagrams?

 Is your writing simple, direct and concise?
 Does it flow logically?
 Are there any flaws in your argument?